 Step 3 — Achieve Assessor Accreditation

-To officially issue NatHERS certificates, you need accreditation through a recognised Assessor Accrediting Organisation (AAO)
+To issue NatHERS certificates, you need accreditation through a recognised Assessor Accrediting Organisation (AAO):

-These bodies oversee quality assurance, CPD, and professional standards.
+These organisations oversee quality assurance, CPD, and professional standards.

 Step 4 — Practical Experience and CPD